Graph Modeling, How to

 2. 'Cypher' Query

-'Cypher' Query, placed in the 'Query Builder' panel (on the left, the active tab is set to 'Cypher') is so to say a twin option to the Node Filter Query for the users skilled in Cypher Query Language.
+'Cypher' Query, placed in the 'Query Builder' panel (on the left, the active tab is set to 'Cypher'), is a twin option to the Node Filter Query for the users skilled in Cypher Query Language.
 Why the twin option?
 It allows using the same query constructed with the Node Filter Query but the query translated into the Cypher language (As you can see below, in the picture, running the Cypher statement in the 'Query Builder panel' gives us the same results as introduced in point 1.
 Node Filter Query).
-Nevertheless, the user can construct any Cypher query and hit the 'Run Query' button.
-All consequent options are identical to the options described in detail in point 1.
+Nevertheless, the user can construct any Cypher query by hitting the 'Run Query' button.
+All consequent options are identical to those described in detail in point 1.

 Run Query screen with query for Application_component8 and Rack20